Jim Mello: Return to Notre Dame (1946)

 After the end of World War II, Mello returned to Notre Dame after more than two years away.
 Now almost 26 years old, married, and the father of a young son, Mello returned to a team with significant depth in the backfield.
 Even still, Mello was able to reclaim his job as starting fullback for the Irish, something that he told the student newspaper was one of his "biggest personal thrills."
 Respected as a leader and a reliable ball-carrier, Mello was named team captain for the Irish's 49-6 route against Purdue on October 12, 1945.
 At the season's end, Mello was Notre Dame's top scorer - with 6 touchdowns and 307 rushing yards on 61 carries - and the Associated Press again named the undefeated Notre Dame squad national champions.

-In a fitting conclusion to his notable college career, Mello was selected to be the starting fullback for the 1947 College All-Stars Team and scored the opening touchdown in a 16-0 victory over the Chicago Bears in the in 1947 edition of the College All-Star Football Classic.
+In a fitting conclusion to his notable college career, Mello was selected to be the starting fullback for the 1947 College All-Stars Team and scored the opening touchdown in a 16–0 victory over the Chicago Bears in the 1947 edition of the College All-Star Football Classic.